reactive-python/reactpy/docs/source/about/contributor-guide.rst

 - Black_ - an opinionated code formatter
 - Flake8_ - a style guide enforcement tool
 - ISort_ - a utility for alphabetically sorting imports
-- Prettier_ - a tool for automatically formatting Javascript code
+- Prettier_ - a tool for automatically formatting various file types

-The most strict measure of quality enforced on the codebase is 100% coverage.
+The most strict measure of quality enforced on the codebase is 100% test coverage in Python files.
 This means that every line of coded added to IDOM requires a test case that exercises it.
 This doesn't prevent all bugs, but it should ensure that we catch the most common ones.

 If you need help understanding why code you've submitted does not pass these checks, then be sure to ask, either in the :discussion-type:`Community Forum <question>` or in